THE VALLEY TROUBADOURS

 Join over 250 Fox Valley homeschool students in fostering a lifelong relationship with music and expression.

-Due to the current restrictions on assemblies of more than 10 people, and a call to social distancing because of the Coronavirus/COVID-19, the Valley Troubadours will be suspending all rehearsals, classes, and lessons until further notice.
+Due to the current restrictions on assemblies because of the Coronavirus/COVID-19, the Valley Troubadours will be suspending all in-person rehearsals, classes, and lessons until further notice.

 Music, especially now, can soothe the soul and lift the spirit.
 Please continue to make music in your homes.
 I miss you all, and pray for your families every day.

 Beautiful music is the art of the prophets that can calm the agitations of the soul; it is one of the most magnificent and delightful presents God has given us. ~Martin Luther